What is a Swash?

 Do I need an electrical outlet?

-The Swash CL300 does require an electrical outlet, operating on a standard 120 volts AC.
+Our Swash 300, 900, 1000, and CL825 do require an electrical outlet.
 You will need a three-prong GFcI grounded outlet (e.g., outlet with an internal safety breaker, common in kitchens and bathrooms).
 If your outlet is more than three and a half feet from the toilet, you will need a grounded extension cord to operate your unit.
 For those customers interested in installing a new outlet specifically for the Swash, the optimum location when facing your toilet fixture is to the right side of the fixture underneath the toilet tank.
+The Swash 300, 900, 1000, AND CL825 operate on a standard 120 volts AC.
 For more information, see the "INSTALLATION" tab on each product page.

 How much electricity does the bidet use?